What1s1ove/bs-content-challenge/block-or-inline/block-or-inline.md

 <small>Ps. after this example, you should understand why the markup broke in our task above 🙂 </small>
 ## Can I Include

-Of course you shouldn't memorize all types of content, but sometimes you should look there when you are not sure or something is broken.
+Of course you don’t have to memorize all types of content but sometimes you should look there when you are not sure or something is broken.

-By the analogue [Can I Use](https://caniuse.com/), the [Can I Include](https://caninclude.glitch.me/) tool has been developed that can help us with this.
+By analogy with [Can I Use](https://caniuse.com/), the [Can I Include](https://caninclude.glitch.me/) tool has been developed that can help us with this.

 <p align="center">
   <img src="./img/can-i-include.jpg" alt="Can I include">